 There’s nothing quite like the sizzle, smell, and taste of delicious beef on the grill is there?
 From Strip steaks to T-Bones to Ribeyes and Ground Beef, there are countless ways to grill and enjoy beef.

 While grilling time really depends on how thick your steaks are, I tend to pick a steak that’s about three-quarter to 1 inch thick (what you regularly see at the meat counter).
-Once you get that sear on, you only need about 10 minutes tops to cook the grilled Tri-Tip steaks perfectly.
+Once you get that sear on, you only need about 10 minutes of cooking over a gas grill to get your grilled Tri-Tip steaks to a perfect medium to medium-rare doneness.

 - Do you love teriyaki sauce?
 It’s so easy to make your own!
 My homemade teriyaki sauce has no “weird” ingredients, is ready in just 10 minutes, and tastes SO good.
 For the Tri-Tip marinade, you’ll only need about half of a batch, so you can either half the teriyaki sauce recipe, or make the full batch and then store the rest in the fridge or freezer for later (my favorite method!).